TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrIndex.rst

 :TS Path: plugin.tx_solr.index.queue.[indexConfig].fields.[fieldName].field
 :Since: 8.0

 Name of the database field, that should be used to as content to classify.
-The special field __solr_page_content can be used during page indexing to classify the content of the page.
+The special field __solr_content can be used during indexing to classify the content of the page or file or any other record that fills the content field before.

 **classes**